Can I Put Mousse In My Hair After A Perm?

 Start With Damp Hair

 We’ve mentioned that most mousse brands recommend applying the product to damp hair.
-Using mousse on dry hair can create a waxy or stiff appearance.
-Damp hair will ensure the mousse can fully absorb, style, and benefit your curls.

 Work In Small Amounts

-Another helpful tip is to work in small sections or with a small amount of product.
-This ensures all your strands are evenly coated in the mousse.
-Also, you’ll have complete control of how much or where you apply mousse.
+Another helpful tip is to work in small sections or with a small amount of product at a time.

-This can also help keep your curls defined and bouncy, and you can eventually learn the best amount of mousse for your hair type.
+This can also help keep your curls defined and bouncy, and you can eventually learn the best amount of mousse for your hair type

 Finger Comb

-Finger combing can bring a natural result to your perm strands.
-Working with your fingers allows you to feel how the hair reacts to the mousse and offers more control than a comb or brush.
-However, a wide tooth comb may also help.
+Working with your fingers allows you to feel how the hair reacts to the mousse, offering more control than a comb or brush.

 Air Dry/Blow-Dry

 Finally, it’s time to dry!
-It would be best to let your curls air dry because your hair can already be compromised from the chemical solution used in a perm.
-Also, heat styling can loosen your curls, cause them to frizz, or damage the hair’s integrity.
+It would be best to let your curls air dry, as your hair may already be compromised from the chemical solution used in a perm.

 Always use a low heat setting and a heat protectant if you do plan to heat style.